Back to all stories

 TL;DR

-Since the $650 million exploit of the Ronin bridge in 2022, attention has firmly been on North Korea’s Lazarus Group—the culprits behind the operation.
-Following this heist, the group has been linked to multiple exploits, cumulatively costing the Web3 community at least $291.3 million across five distinct incidents in 2023.
+Since the $650 million exploit of the Ronin bridge in 2022, attention has been on North Korea’s Lazarus Group.
+The group has been linked to multiple exploits, cumulatively costing the Web3 community at least $291.3 million across five distinct incidents in 2023.
 CertiK has identified transactions connecting the Atomic Wallet, Alphapo, CoinsPaid, Stake.com, and CoinEx breaches, serving as on-chain evidence of Lazarus Group’s involvement in all exploits.

 Introduction

-In recent years, the North Korean-backed Lazarus group has been one of the most prolific Advanced Persistent Threats (APTs) facing the Web3 community.
+The North Korean-backed Lazarus group has been one of the most prolific Advanced Persistent Threats (APTs) facing the Web3 community.
 In 2022, the group was responsible for a total of at least $750 million lost, representing approximately 20% of the overall value stolen from the industry that year.
-The current year paints a similarly grim picture, with the group behind some of 2023’s biggest exploits.
-As of now September, CertiK has recorded losses amounting to $291.3 million across five major incidents.
-A common thread weaving these attacks together is the compromise of private keys, indicating potential prior breaches at the affected companies.
+The group has continued its activities and is behind some of 2023’s biggest exploits.
+As of September 2023, CertiK has recorded losses amounting to $291.3 million across five incidents.
+A common thread between these attacks is the compromise of private keys, which are likely to be the result of prior breaches at the affected companies.

-A report by Mandiant unveils a software supply chain attack on 3CX, likely orchestrated by North Korean hackers.
-Lazarus spread malware by corrupting a legitimate version of 3CX's software.
-In another concerning development, JumpCloud suffered a data breach, impacting numerous Web3 firms.
-This intrusion has been traced back to a Lazarus subgroup, named Labyrinth Chollima.
-Acting promptly, JumpCloud informed its user base, invalidating all existing API keys in the aftermath.
+A report by Mandiant unveils a software supply chain attack on 3CX - the developer of a business communication system linking multiple media - likely orchestrated by North Korean hackers.
+JumpCloud suffered a data breach in June, which impacted numerous Web3 firms.
+This intrusion has also been traced back to a Lazarus subgroup, named Labyrinth Chollima.

 36b29866-1896-4c38-95c0-98a5ab122b3e

-In a post mortem of the incident from CoinsPaid, the company uncovered a well-coordinated scheme.
-Phony recruiters on LinkedIn targeted CoinsPaid employees, dangling lucrative job offers that ranged from $16,000 to $24,000 monthly.
-These employees were then lured into installing a JumpCloud Agent, under the guise of a technical task.
-However, this "technical task" was a ruse—loaded with malicious code designed to exfiltrate sensitive data.
-For a comprehensive breakdown, refer to CoinsPaid's post mortem.
+In a post mortem of the incident published by CoinsPaid, the company detailed the scheme.
+Fake recruiters on LinkedIn targeted CoinsPaid employees with offers ranging from $16,000 to $24,000 monthly.
+These employees were then asked to install a JumpCloud Agent, ostensibly to complete a technical task.
+However, this "technical task" contained malware that granted access to the interviewee's systems.

-The breaches at 3CX and JumpCloud underscore a concerning trend: hackers supported by North Korea have shifted their focus to Web3 entities.
-Their method?
-Exploiting vulnerabilities in the Web2 infrastructures that these Web3 companies depend on.
-Given the intricacies of these breaches, there's substantial evidence to suggest that the JumpCloud incident played a role in enabling the CoinsPaid exploit.
+The breaches at 3CX and JumpCloud highlight North Korea's strategy of exploiting vulnerabilities in the Web 2.0 infrastructure that these Web3 companies depend on.
+There is substantial evidence to suggest that the JumpCloud incident played a role in enabling the CoinsPaid exploit.
 This pattern may also extend to the attacks on Atomic Wallet, Alphapo, Stake.com, and CoinEx.

 On-Chain Connections Between Lazarus Group Private Key Compromises

 2023 has witnessed five major private key compromises, with a collective impact of $291.3 million.
-This accounts for an alarming 77.7% of total losses attributed to such breaches.
-According to FBI findings, the malicious operations on Stake: Crypto Casino & Sports Betting - BTC Casino Online can be traced back to the Lazarus Group.
-Further corroborating this, CertiK's investigations have unearthed on-chain correlations between the exploits on Atomic Wallet, Alphapo, CoinsPaid, Stake.com, and CoinEx.
+This accounts for 77.7% of total losses attributed to such breaches.
+The FBI findings indictate that the malicious operations on Stake: Crypto Casino & Sports Betting - BTC Casino Online can also be traced back to the Lazarus Group.
+Our investigations have uncovered on-chain links between the exploits on Atomic Wallet, Alphapo, CoinsPaid, Stake.com, and CoinEx.

-Diving deeper into the on-chain movements associated with the Stake.com breach, a pattern emerges.
-This breach appears to be intertwined with private key compromises at Atomic Wallet, Alphapo, Stake and CoinEx.
+The Stake.com breach appears to be related with private key compromises at Atomic Wallet, Alphapo, Stake and CoinEx.
 Presented below is a simplified transaction flow highlighting these connections.

 2b843259-e308-496b-93c4-57ab28d6508a

-The Stake.com breach revealed a distinct trail: funds were moved to Ethereum wallet address 0x9D5, which subsequently transferred them to 0x22b.
+Funds were moved to Ethereum wallet address 0x9D5, which subsequently transferred them to 0x22b.
 This Ethereum wallet, 0x22b, had previously received funds from the Alphapo exploit on the Tron network.
-Notably, the exploiters swapped TRX for ETH using Transit Swap, while the culprits behind the Atomic Wallet breach transferred funds directly to the same address, 0x22b.
+The exploiters swapped TRX for ETH using Transit Swap, while the culprits behind the Atomic Wallet breach transferred funds directly to the same address: 0x22b.

 Alphapo & CoinsPaid

-On the 22nd of July, CoinsPaid and Alphapo fell victim to security breaches resulting in losses of $37m and $23m, respectively, with compromised private keys as the root cause.
-In the process of extracting assets from CoinsPaid, the assailants moved funds from Tron EOA TUGFXf to externally-owned account (EOA) TGGMvM, via intermediate EOAs TJ6k7a and TNMW5i.
+On the 22nd of July, CoinsPaid and Alphapo both fell victim to security breaches resulting in losses of $37m and $23m, respectively, with compromised private keys as the root cause.
+In the process of removing assets from CoinsPaid, the attackers moved funds from Tron EOA TUGFXf to EOA TGGMvM, via intermediate EOAs TJ6k7a and TNMW5i.

 1cd918f9-85d5-44d8-ab9a-3f57ce947c8a